kawoou/Deli/README.md

 `InjectProperty` is similar to ` ConfigProperty`.
 It checks the configuration value at build time and inject data as String type.

-If you want to retrive configuration value optionally without validation, this is not a proper way.
+If you want to retrieve configuration value optionally without validation, this is not a proper way.

 In this case, recommend using the `AppContext#getProperty()` method.